ultraeric/hack-intuit-3/receipt_processing/README.md

 ```

 ### TODO - Future Impl:
-- Train Tesseract to better recognize monospaced receipt fonts: currently seems to be trained on more traditional fonts (Arial, Helvetica, TNR)
-- Itemize reciept and return full dictionary mapping items to prices

 - Extract date of purchase from receipt; alternatively timestamp on upload
 - Extract place of purchase, either w/ receipt or geolocation ping
 - Extract type of expenses, e.g furniture, gas, grocery from types of items bought
 - Extract method of transaction, e.g cash, card (credit/debit)
+- Itemize reciept and return full dictionary mapping items to prices
 - Notification to scan receipts/log data when near cashiers
-- Preprocessing step to normalize and transform receipts before processing step
+- Preprocessing step to normalize, transform and "clean up" receipts before processing step for more accurate OCR
+- Train Tesseract to better recognize monospaced receipt fonts: currently seems to be trained on more traditional fonts (Arial, Helvetica, TNR)